AppLovin Corporation Class A Common Stock

 Geopolitical Exposure:

-• International Conflicts: Operations in regions like Belarus, China, Israel, Vietnam, and partners in Russia and Ukraine expose the company to risks from international conflicts, potentially leading to increased costs, operational disruptions, and management distraction.
+- Geographic Dependencies: Operations in regions like China and Israel expose the company to risks from international conflicts and political tensions, potentially leading to increased costs, service interruptions, or regulatory changes.

 Innovation & Technology Leadership